 Answer 1:

-The simple answer is yes, all plants die.
-Plants
+The simple answer is yes, all plants

-simple as that.
-First, plants have what's
+First, plants have what's known as

-known as "indeterminate growth."
+"indeterminate growth."
 That means

 that,unlike animals, there's no set size or age